WalletConnect/walletconnect-docs/docs/specs/clients/auth/session-events.md

 You can set up event listeners to perform an action when these events are emitted.

 <Table
-headers={[ "Events", "Description" ]}
+headers={[ "Event", "Description", "Who Should Listen" ]}
 data={[
 {
     event: "auth_request",
-description: "Emitted by the wallet when there is a request for authentication from a dapp.", },
+    description: "Emitted wallet when there is a request for authentication from a dapp.",
+    whoShouldListen: "Dapps"
+  },
   {
     event: "auth_response",
-description: "Emitted by the dapp when there is a response from a wallet accepting/rejecting an authorization request."
+    description: "Emitted by a dapp when there is a response from a wallet accepting/rejecting an authorization request.",
-},
+    whoShouldListen: "Wallets"
+  }
 ]}
 />